opnfv/dovetail/docs/testing/user/testspecification/index.rst

 .. _dovetail-test_case_specification:

 ==================================================
-Compliance Verification program test specification
+OPNFV Verified Program test specification
 ==================================================

 Introduction
 ============

-The OPNFV CVP provides a series or test areas aimed to evaluate the operation of an NFV system in accordance with carrier networking needs.
+The OPNFV OVP provides a series or test areas aimed to evaluate the operation of an NFV system in accordance with carrier networking needs.
 Each test area contains a number of associated test cases which are described in detail in the associated test specification.

-All tests in the CVP are required to fulfill a specific set of criteria in order that the CVP is able to provide a fair assessment of the system under test.
+All tests in the OVP are required to fulfill a specific set of criteria in order that the OVP is able to provide a fair assessment of the system under test.
 Test requirements are described in the 'Test Case Requirements'_ document.

-All tests areas addressed in the CVP are covered in the following test specification documents.
+All tests areas addressed in the OVP are covered in the following test specification documents.

 .. toctree::